brooke-watson/BRRR/README.md

     ## [46] "traviscott" "treysongz"  "trick"      "waka"       "weezy"
     ## [51] "yg"

-If `sound` does not match any of the sounds above, or is a valid path, a random sound will be played.
+If `sound` does not match any of the sounds above, a number between 1 and 51, or a valid `http` path to a `.wav` file, a random sound will be played.

 ### Examples